-The findings of the team, led by Professor Constanze Bonifer and Professor Peter Cockerill of the Institute of Cancer and Genomic Sciences, mean doctors are now one step closer to being able to provide tailored and targeted treatment specific to individual patients – increasing their chances of survival.
+The original findings of the team, led by Professor Constanze Bonifer and Professor Peter Cockerill of the Institute of Cancer and Genomic Sciences, and published earlier this year in Nature Genetics, mean doctors are now one step closer to being able to provide tailored and targeted treatment specific to individual patients – increasing their chances of survival.

 This step-by-step process, carried out in collaboration with Professor Mike Griffiths and his team at the West Midlands Regional Genetics Laboratory at Birmingham Women’s and Children’s NHS Foundation Trust, identified the main trigger points where critical mutations feed through to other genes that control the cells’ identity and behaviour.